-We mixers of images and words some times start with an image and then find the words.
+We mixers of images and words will start with an image or start with the words.

 Today I started with this image of a trailer I passed while driving east on State Highway 9 near Haydenville, MA late on Friday afternoon, June 22, 2012.
 I was a mile down the road before I decided to turn around and go back, to see the closed vegetable stand, the wildly-painted truck, and this trailer.
 On one side of the trailer it says “TRUTH” and on the other side it says “PEACE”.

 I wanted playful words to go with the photo.
 Here’s what I eventually wrote.
 Together, the words and prayer became Photo Prayer 2012-29.

 Truth doesn’t need us minnows to be its bodyguards.
 The river doesn’t need us shiners to protect it from other fish, nor the ocean our schooling on how to keep wet.
 Swim little fishies, swim if you can, out of our puddles, out of our pools.
 Don’t be among the dammed.

 The photo made me think of those agitated folks (never you nor me) who act as though truth needs to be protected from marauders and rescued from kidnappers.
 That’s when an analogy showed itself — that we are to truth like minnows to water.
 Some fishies may be mistaken about the water, but the water itself is safe from the fish, safe from us.
 Nothing can change the truth.
 It is what it is.
 (That’s not the same as saying the truth cannot change, but that’s another, more controversial discussion.)